 Under the License Agreement, the Company is required to submit an application covering a product or service to be offered by the Licensee in connection with the License Agreement to the FDA or equivalent foreign agency by June 30, 2018 and obtain FDA or equivalent foreign agency approval by December 31, 2021.
 The FDA might not approve the Commercial Unit, might delay approval, or might require premarket approval (previously defined as "PMA") rather than the less stringent 501(k) approval.
 If the FDA requires PMA for the Commercial Unit, the Company might seek reclassification of the Commercial Unit by the FDA through the de novo process, might elect to seek CE mark approval in Europe, or extend the deadlines to make a regulatory application and obtain a form of regulatory approval as outlined in the License Agreement Milestones.
 As a result, the Company could experience delays in its ability to distribute and commercialize the Isotropic Breast Imaging System, all of which would have a material adverse effect on the Company's business, results of operations and financial condition.
+The June 30, 2018 milestone has been extended by mutual agreement with Licensor to allow for the inclusion of a new patent application, that is in the process of being filed, that will form part of the commercial unit that will be submitted for FDA approval

 The Company's products and operations are subject to extensive regulation in the United States by the U.S. Food and Drug Administration or FDA.
 The FDA regulates the development, bench and clinical testing, manufacturing, labeling, storage, record keeping, promotion, sales, distribution and postmarket support and reporting of medical devices in the United States to ensure that medical products distributed in the United States are safe and effective for their intended uses.
-In order for us to market certain products for use in the United States, the Company generally must first obtain clearance from the FDA pursuant to the the Federal Food, Drug and Cosmetic Act (previously defined as the "FDCA").
+In order for us to market certain products for use in the United States, the Company generally must first obtain clearance from the FDA pursuant to the Federal Food, Drug and Cosmetic Act (previously defined as the "FDCA").
 Clearance under Section 510(k) requires demonstration that a new device is substantially equivalent to another device with 510(k) clearance or grandfathered status.
 Clearance under the de novo review requires that a new device presents a moderate or low risk.